wchesley/notebook/Scripts/README.md

 # Scripts
-Mostly notes about bash scripts, any other script I write would probably be in Python.
+Mostly notes about bash & powershell scripts, any other script I write would probably be in Python.

 ## Template Script: